 Start by talking to your GP.
 They can help you understand more about the condition and why you may be feeling this way.
 Together, you can discuss treatment options, such as talking therapies and counselling, or self-help.

 There is no one treatment that will work for everyone, so be sure to ask questions.
-If you are looking to speak to a counsellor, do your research and ask more about the way they work.
+If you are looking to speak to a therapist or counsellor, do your research and ask more about the way they work.
 There are many different approaches and each counsellor will work in their own way.